eric-brechemier/scopeornot/README.txt

   2012-06-11, v0.2.1, Global definition in RingoJS: scope-bootstrap-ringojs 2012-06-11, v0.2.2, Delete deprecated script scope-record
-  2012-07-08, v0.3.0, scope() now returns the result of the code or null
+  2012-07-08, v0.3.0, scope() now returns the result of the code or null 2012-07-27, v0.4.0, Getting started with building blocks organized in levels